qwaneu/quiltz-messaging/README.md

   integrating with smtp, probing asynchronous results and asserting log statements
 * **quiltz-messaging** (this package) contains a messaging domain concept and an engine(s) to send the messages.
-Currently only smtp sending is supported.
+Currently, only smtp sending is supported.

 ## installing